 If you have $1,000 of negative equity on your current vehicle, and you purchase a vehicle for $10,000, your next loan balance would be $11,000 with the negative equity rolled in.
 You’re essentially combining your loan balances into one, so it’s similar to debt consolidation.

 However, whether or not this is possible depends on how much you can reasonably afford.
-A lender may not approve a loan that exceeds the next car’s value by too much because lenders also take into account your loan-to-value ratio.
+A lender may not approve a loan that exceeds the next car’s value by too much because lenders also take into account your loan-to-value ratio (LTV).

-A loan-to-value, or LTV, ratio is your loan amount compared to a car’s actual cash value (ACV).
-It’s calculated by dividing your loan amount by your ACV, and it’s typically expressed as a percentage.
-Most auto lenders typically have a maximum loan-to-value ratio of around 125%.
-This means that your vehicle’s loan shouldn’t exceed more than around 125% of it’s value.
+An LTV is your loan amount compared to a car’s actual cash value (ACV).
+It’s calculated by dividing your loan amount by your vehicle's ACV.
+LTV is typically expressed as a percentage, and most auto lenders typically have a maximum loan-to-value ratio of around 125%.
+This means that your vehicle’s loan shouldn’t exceed more than 125% of its value.

 Since rolling over negative equity means adding to the total balance of your next auto loan, depending on how much negative equity your current car has, it could exceed that common 125% rule.

-How much negative equity you can roll over also depends on your personal situation.
-Every lender varies in their requirements, and everyone’s circumstances are different – and that includes how much income and available income they have.
-If your loan balance with the negative equity factored in creates a high monthly payment that your available income just doesn’t have room for, you’re not likely to get approved for the auto loan either.
+How much negative equity you can rollover also depends on your personal situation.
+Every lender varies in their requirements, and every borrower’s circumstances are different, including how much income, and available income, they have.
+If your loan balance with the negative equity factored in creates a high monthly payment that your available income just doesn’t have room for, you’re not likely to get approved for the auto loan.